 Doctors didn't help me.
 They tossed powerful drugs at me - inhalers, antibiotics, antihistamines, antidepressants, sleeping pills - and they rarely made things better, often made things worse, and always came with new symptoms and side effects.

 Things got much worse during my third-year of university when I suffered two severe back-to-back concussions.
-I struggled with lack of concentration (ADHD), headaches, constant dizziness and chronic fatigue.
+I struggled with lack of concentration, headaches, constant dizziness and chronic fatigue.
 Again, doctors didn't know what to do for me.
 They were useless.
 They labelled it "post-concussion syndrome" and simply told me to rest at home.
 I'd be back to normal in no time, they said.
 But that didn't happen.
 I had trouble reading and had to drop out of school for multiple semesters.

 Unbeknownst to me, I had also just moved into an old home during this time that was full of toxic environmental black mold.
 For close to two years, I lived in this house, where I witnessed my physical and mental health deteriorate at an eerily rapid pace.
 I wasn’t hungry, my testosterone levels plummeted, I dropped from 180 pounds to 130 pounds, and struggled with intense anxiety and depression that overcame me more than they had ever before.
-I also developed electromagnetic hypersensitivity, which is a real condition common in people who have suffered from brain injuries and toxic mold exposure.
+I experienced neurotoxicity and developed electromagnetic hypersensitivity, which is a real condition common in people who have suffered brain injuries and toxic mold exposure.